TV-Rename/tvrename/userguide.md

 ## Introduction...
 As I write this guide Version 2.24 of TVRename is out-in-the-wild and Version 2.3 is in beta making it "quite interesting" trying to keep stuff up to date.
 I'll do my best but any suggestions for improvements, or offers of help are more than welcome. :)

-**Note:** Comparing the Live and Beta versions most of the features are the same, or similar.
-The most recent changes have been to enterng show information (***Shows and Folders***), and using [theTVDB.com](http://thetvdb.com "Visit theTVDB.com") as the reference database rather than tv.com
+**Note:** Comparing the live and beta versions most of the features are the same, or similar.
+The most recent changes have been regarding enterng show information (***Shows and Folders***), and using [theTVDB.com](http://thetvdb.com "Visit theTVDB.com") as the reference database rather than tv.com.

-If you need any help, please sign up to the [forums](https://groups.google.com/forum/#!forum/tvrename "Visit the TVRename forum") and ask there.
+If you're new to TVRename you're should probably read the [Quickstart Guide](quickstart "Read the Quickstart Guide") first (it's only a 3-4 minute read and will help you get up and running).

-If you're new to TVRename and have little idea what it can do you're probably better off reading the [Quickstart Guide](quickstart "Read the Quickstart Guide") first (it's only a 3-4 minute read and will help you get started).
+If you need help, please sign up to the [forum](https://groups.google.com/forum/#!forum/tvrename "Visit the TVRename forum"), someone there will be happy to help.

 ## Lets (not) start at the begining...
-In true technical manual fashion we're going to start at the end because, in this case, it makes sense to see where your going to help make sense of how to get there.
+In true technical manual fashion we're going to start at the end because, as is so often the case, it makes sense to see where your going to help figure out how to get there.

 ## "When to watch"...

-Once you have TVRename up and running just the way you want it you'll probably spend most of your time here.
+Once you have TVRename up and running and behaving the way you want you'll probably spend most of your time here.
+If you wish you can make this tab open by default by changing the startup tab in the *General* tab of **Options>Preferences**.
 ![When To Watch](images/userguide/when-to-watch-01.png)

 Looking at the list in the main panel we see details of recent and future show episodes matching TV Shows found in the Media Library.